 Our Mahamudra Centre is busy providing a varied dharma teaching program, which we rely on volunteers to support us throughout the year.
 The centre offers volunteers lodging in our volunteer dorm with shared showers/toilets, free daily meditation, and free access to courses as duties permit.

-Volunteers may stay for a few days or up to three months; however before committing, please consider whether you can live contently in a somewhat isolated rural area for an extended period of time.
+Volunteers may stay for one week or up to three months; however before committing, please consider whether you can live contently in a somewhat isolated rural area for an extended period of time.

 Please be aware that there is no public transportation in the area if you are interested in exploring the area.

 Although you do not have to be Buddhist to volunteer at Mahamudra Centre, it is really important that volunteers have a positive connection to Buddhist Dharma and abide by the Centre guidelines.

 We’re grateful for any offering of special skills.
 Some examples of current needs include digital archiving, librarian cataloguing, spiritual programme support, carpentry and flooring, graphic design, and more.

 From Our Spiritual Director, Lama Zopa Rinpoche